sunsingerus/site-sunsingerus/_posts/2017-12-20-how-to-check-if-a-directory-exists-bash.md

 ---
 ID: 146
 post_title: >
-  How To Check If a Directory Exists
+  How To Check If a Directory Exists Using
-  (BASH)
+  BASH
 author: sunsingerus
 post_excerpt: ""
 layout: post